Mohadese-Nouri/Mohadese-Nouri/README.md

 •	🔭 I'm looking to collaborate on beginner-friendly data analysis projects with python to practice and expand my skills.

 •	📫  Let's connect!
-Reach me through my GitHub profile or email [Mhds.nouri739@gmail.com] for any coding tips, or collaboration opportunities!
+Reach out to me via my GitHub profile or email [Mhds.nouri739@gmail.com] for any coding tips, or collaboration opportunities!

 •	😄 Excited to be a part of the coding community.🌟